 A limited number HOA’s and Multi-family residences are also eligible.
 Pricing varies based on size of complex.
 Town of Vail will subsidize 50% of monthly fee to the HOA or multi-family unit up to $50/month.

-Fill out THIS FORM and in the comment section indicate that you are interested in the West Vail Curbside Compost Pilot program or call 970-476-3511 for assistance in enrolling.
+Fill out THIS FORM if you are interested in curbside compost service and help keep the West Vail Curbside Compost Pilot program going and possibly expand it into East Vail.

 WHAT IS INCLUDED IN THE PILOT PROGRAM?

 - Two paper yard waste bags to get you started

 - All food waste, including meat and dairy products

 - BPI certified compostable service ware, cups, and bags

 - Most natural fibers (paper towels, coffee filters, shredded paper, pizza boxes, etc.)